keeper013/Oasis.EFMapper/README.md

         - For mapping scalar properties between 2 entities, like int, long, string, byte[], names of the property must be the same for source and target (e.g. X.A and Y.A, A property will be mapped, X.a and Y.A, property a and A will be considered to have different names so not mapped); Also the two properties must either be of the same type (e.g. int X.A can be mapped to int Y.A, but int X.A will not be mapped to int?
 Y.A), or have a scalar converter that converts from the source property type to the target property type (e.g. int X.A can be mapped to string Y.A if WithScalarConverter<int, string>(<parameters>) has been called before this registration.
     - IMapperBuilder RegisterTwoWay<TSource, TTarget>(): this is a short cut method for calling Register<A, B>(), then calling Register<B, A>(), nothing much to explain.
     - IMapper Build(): this method builds the mapper to be used.
 Please note that for every mapper builder instance, this method is only supposed to be called once only.
-- IMapper: this is the interface for mapper, it creates 2 kinds of sessions:
+- IMapper: this is the interface for mapper, it can be directly used for mapping, or creates 2 kinds of sessions:
+    - TTarget Map<TSource, TTarget>(TSource source): this method directly maps one entity type to the other, no database is involved in this mapping, it's a short cut for IMappingSession.Map method if there is only 1 entity to map.
+    - Task<TTarget> MapAsync<TSource, TTarget>(TSource source, DbContext databaseContext, Expression<Func<IQueryable<TTarget>, IQueryable<TTarget>>>? includer = default), this method directly maps one entity to the other in database, it will try to load the entity first from the database if the entity already exists (if id is not empty), it's a short cut for IMappingToDatabaseSession.MapAsync methode if there is only 1 entity to map.
     - IMappingToDatabaseSession CreateMappingToDatabaseSession(DbContext databaseContext): this method creates a session that handles mapping to database.
     - IMappingSession CreateMappingSession(), this method creates a session that handles mapping when database is not involved.
 - IMappingToDatabaseSession: this interface provides one asynchronous method to map to an entity that is supposed to be updated to database: